Best practices: Cluster policies

 • Specifying a Databricks runtime version.

-This policy is ideal for more experienced users who need to tune their jobs on various cluster configurations and is a good example of a policy to associate with an approval process.
+This policy is ideal for more experienced users who need to tune their jobs on various compute configurations and is a good example of a policy to associate with an approval process.

-3. Document the upgrade and approval process and share it with users.
-It is also helpful to publish guidance on identifying the types of workloads that might need more flexibility or larger clusters.
+1. Document the upgrade and approval process and share it with users.
+It is also helpful to publish guidance on identifying the types of workloads that might need more flexibility or larger compute.

-4. Once a user is approved, assign the policy to them.
-Policies can be assigned at a user or a group level through the cluster policy UI or by submitting a request to the Permissions API:
+2. Once a user is approved, assign the policy to them.
+Policies can be assigned at a user or a group level through the policy UI or by submitting a request to the Permissions API:

 {